top of page

 GAMMH’s goal is to prevent the avoidable suffering experienced by women and their families, ensuring child development does not continue to be compromised by a global failure to provide appropriate prevention support and services for mothers’ mental health.

-Mental health problems in pregnancy and following childbirth are roughly twice as common in low income countries as they are in high income countries.
+Mental health problems in pregnancy and following childbirth are roughly twice as common in least developed countries as they are in highly developed countries.
 If the United Nations Sustainable Development Goals are to be achieved by 2030, maternal mental health must be prioritised.

 GAMMH Members